atsis98/academic-kickstart/content/home/experience.md

   description = """Under the guidance of Dr. Sourav Mitra, Assistant Professor, Dept. of Mechanical Engineering.
 Responsibilities included:
 - Flow simulation of supercritical carbon dioxide through a channel on ANSYS FLUENT.
 - Extracted property tables using NIST REFPROP software and linked it to FLUENT while setting up the simulation.
-- Ran the simulation at the critical parameters and analysed the flow behaviour and development of a flow profile."""
+- Simulated the critical parameters and analyzed the flow behavior and development of a flow profile."""

 [[experience]]
   title = "Summer Intern"